lloyd/node-compute-cluster/README.md

       });
     };

-Next you write your "worker" program:
+Next you write your `worker.js` program:

     process.on('message', function(m) {
       for (var i = 0; i < 100000000; i++);